A Day in Hawke's Bay

 Hawke’s Bay Region on the east coast of New Zealand’s North Island is known for its vineyards, fresh produce, art deco buildings and sunny days.
 The region has a rich history, including rebuilding from a 7.8 magnitude earthquake that struck the area in 1931.
 This was New Zealand’s deadliest recorded natural disaster.

-My alarm blared 5am, last Saturday morning.
+My alarm blared at 5 am last Saturday morning.
 I quickly shoved some essentials into a carry-on bag and drove to my Auckland-based cousin Rachel's house.
 The drive took twice as long as Google Maps said it would because the motorway was covered in a thick fog and I could barely make out the headlights of other vehicles.
 The fog persisted as we drove from Rachel's house the airport.
-When we got there, we quickly checked in with a sigh of relief - we were worried that we would miss our flight.
-An announcement came over the loudspeaker saying that our flight had been delayed - fair enough we thought.
+When we got there, we quickly checked in with a sigh of relief as we were worried that we would miss our flight.
+An announcement came over the loudspeaker saying that our flight had been delayed.
+'Fair enough,' we thought.
 So went to the food court and ordered juice.

 Six hours later, we were still at the gate - crouched in a cramped corner with several others who were also trying to suck a sufficient amount of phone charge out of a power point.
 I was about ready to give up on our plans for the weekend when an announcement came over the loud speaker that we were FINALLY able to board.

 A solid seven hours later and our flight managed to take off into what was now a flawless blue sky.
 We flew above the mountains and rolling green hills of the North Island before landing in Napier.
 We were greeted by the smiling faces of my cousin Fiona and her kids.
 In what was less than 24 hours in the Hawke's Bay, they showed us just how beautiful their home is.